 Here’s where the story gets interesting.
 Rob Moore, a devoted Studebaker historian, sent me this:

-Of course, Studebaker’s Hawk had been using a similar grille shape for a couple of years, but its integration in the front end was totally different.
+Of course, Studebaker’s Hawk had been using a somewhat similar grille shape for a couple of years but its integration in the front end was totally different.

-And the rear is not quite as obvious as the front.
-But it really does help explain how Duncan McRae came up with such a successful design, and a rather forward-looking one at that.
-Keep in mind that the Lark essentially pioneered headlights in a lower position on the front, unlike up on the peaks of the fenders.
-This is very huge trend that the 1959 GM cars also pioneered, and the 1960 Corvair popularized in Europe and the rest of the world.
+This really does help explain how Duncan McRae came up with such a successful design, and a rather forward-looking one at that.
+Keep in mind that the Lark essentially pioneered headlights in a lower position on the front, unlike up on the peaks of the fenders, along the 1959 GM cars also pioneered it, and the 1960 Corvair popularized in Europe and the rest of the world.
 I’d long wondered how McRae was able to be in the vanguard of this significant new wave of design, and now we know.
 As Bob said: designers were one big fraternity.

-It’s also significant to note how the Lark’s sides bear some resemblance to the Corvair’s, with that well defined line just below the belt, and the smooth flanks.
-Maybe there was a bit of fraternal interaction with the guys at GM too.
+It’s also significant to note how the Lark’s sides and rear end treatment bear some very decided resemblance to the Corvair’s, with that well defined line just below the belt, the rear tail light position, and the smooth flanks.
+Seems like there was likely a bit of fraternal interaction with the guys at GM too.
+If the Lark’s chrome character line/trim had been contiguous and not humped up like that, it would have been too obvious.